Foreign fighters in the Iraqi conflict: France

-France was estimated to have up to 700 of its citizens fighting in Syria.

 An ICCT report shows that more than 900 people had travelled from France to Syria and/or Iraq by October 2015.
 There is no profile that defines a French foreign fighter, except for mostly young males with a criminal record; foreign fighters come from different regions and socio-economic environments.
-About 200 were female and a few were entire families who intended to settle in the caliphate.
+About 200 were female and a few were entire families who intended to settle in the occupied territories of the Islamic State.

 In 2015 the USMA Combating Terrorism Center identified 32 French facilitators who supported individuals intending to join jihadist groups in the Middle East.

 By 2015, 14 of the foreign fighters from France had either died in suicide bombings or expressed their willingness to do so.

-After it was revealed that a teen and other youths from Nice joined the Islamic State in Syria, the mother of one of the youths who was later reported dead filed a civil suit against the French government.
-The women accused the government of negligence for letting her son travel to a danger zone.

 In Iraq and Syria foreign fighters from France numbered around 689 in 2017 according to the French government.

 In May 2019, four French citizens were sentenced to death by an Iraqi court for joining the Islamic State.
 One of the convicts had served in the French army from the year 2000, and had done a tour in Afghanistan in 2009 and left the army in 2010.

-A French national named Ubeydullah was killed while fighting for the Turkistan Islamic Party in 2017.
-The Turkistan Islamic Party had another member from France, Reda Layachi, who was of Moroccan descent and went by the name Abu Talha.